The 2018 Public Schools' Fencing Championships will be held at the

 The Championships will be held in accordance with the British Fencing rules with a mixture of Pools and Direct Elimination.
 The Organising Committee reserves the right to make such changes as it considers necessary for the smooth running of the competition.

-The BF guidelines and regulations concerning safe clothing and equipment are brought to the attention of competitors and Teachers-in-Charge; they will be strictly enforced.
-In particular, masks must have back-straps and the wearing of breeches and long socks is compulsory in all events.
+The British Fencing guidelines concerning safe clothing and equipment are brought to the attention of competitors and Teachers-in-Charge; they will be strictly enforced.
+In particular, masks must have back-straps in good condition.
+The wearing of breeches and long socks is compulsory in all events.
 Track suit bottoms are not allowed.
+Gloves should be in good condition, without holes, and close easily over the sleeve of the fencing jacket.

 *We require all Mount-Haes fencers to wear breeches and long socks as part of our entry requirement.

-**From 2015 it is a requirement to use masks with lamé bibs in the Senior and Junior foil events.
-The foil bib is not required for the Mount-Haes events.
+**Masks with lamé bibs are a requirement in the Senior and Junior foil events.
+The lamé bib is not required for the Mount-Haes events.

-800N sabre gloves are a requirement in the Senior and Junior sabre events at the 2017 Championships.
+800N sabre gloves are a requirement in the Senior and Junior sabre events.
+They are not required for the Mount-Haes events.

 As in previous years the PSFC are prepared to pay a daily per diem plus reasonable travel expenses to referees who are students in higher education.
 We will also arrange accommodation for those referees who are prepared to spend more than one day with us.
 However, this will only apply to those who register with us beforehand and receive confirmation from us that they are expected.
 Please use the contact page on the PSFC web site, giving your name, refereeing experience, the days you can referee, whether you require accommodation and the approximate value of your travel costs.